Yosemite Elopement Guide

 Spring is a beautiful time to get married in Yosemite.
 The park is very green and the waterfalls are gushing like crazy!
 Waterfalls are a universal symbol of Yosemite, so having a waterfall in your photos will scream, "We got married in Yosemite!!!"
 One issue we run into in the spring is the muddy meadows.
 So if you're not opposed to kicking off your shoes and walking through the mud like us locals do, we can still shoot in the gorgeous meadows!
 The other issue we run into is periodic rain.
 When it does rain in the spring, it's usually a light rain, and you can bring umbrellas, which makes for super cute photos!
 Check with the Park to see what the weather conditions will be, and for any possible flooding.
 You can expect the temperature to be between 65-75 degrees in the spring.

-Summer is the safest, yet scariest time to get married in Yosemite.
-On one hand, it doesn't rain and the weather is always beautiful.
+Summer has fantastic weather.
+It doesn't rain and the weather is always beautiful.
 Because of the high elevation, it never gets above 90 degrees, usually staying in the upper 70s and lower 80s.
 The waterfalls are usually still running, although not as strong as in the spring.
-The entire park is open in the summer, so we can venture up to Glacier Point, Sentinal Dome, or Taft Point, or if you're adventurous, Mariposa Grove Big Trees or other Yosemite wilderness!
+The entire park is open in the summer, so you can venture up to Glacier Point, Sentinal Dome, or Taft Point, or if you're adventurous, the upper country Yosemite wilderness!

 Fall is, by far, my fave time to photograph weddings in Yosemite.
 The fall foliage on Yosemite's valley floor is GORGEOUS in October and November.
 If planning an elopement in the fall, keep in mind that there's a descent chance for rain from October on.
 We aren't deterred by rain, and just run around the park with umbrellas.
 You can expect the temperature to be between 60-75 degrees in the fall.